Skip to content

 Validated using real roof measurements

-Tested against thousands of manually measured roofs
+Tested against 7,000+ manually measured roofs

-Accuracy improving with every model release
+AI accuracy improving with every model release

 Highest accuracy on typical residential homes

-70% More Accurate Since 2024 And We're Not Done Yet
+77% More Accurate Since 2024, And We Are Not Done Yet

-Average error reduced from 231 sqft to 66 sqft, with a target of 33 sqft by Jan 2027.
+Our AI has reduced average error from 231 sqft down to just 54 sqft, with a target of 33 sqft (1 bundle of shingles) by Jan 2027.

-We project reaching 33 sqft average error by Jan 2027, approximately 1 bundle of shingles across all roof sizes.
+Every new AI model release gets closer to our goal of 33 sqft average error by Jan 2027, approximately 1 bundle of shingles across all roof sizes.

-Model Validation
+🧠 AI Model Validation

 Perfect prediction